• Skip to main content

-I often make Jeera aloo for the lunch box as there is no preparation work involved.
+I often make Jeera aloo for the office & school lunch box as there is no preparation work involved for this recipe.
 Like most other kids, mine too love potatoes.
 They enjoy this just with any thing, rice or roti as a side.

 Sometimes I also use it as a filling in the Kathi rolls and sandwiches along with some julienned veggies.
 This is a dry dish, so it is good to serve along with a gravy, dal or atleast a raita.

 I resort to this jeera aloo when I have surprise guests home for a meal.
-Some basmati rice, dal, this jeera aloo, papads & vegetable salad is one of the best combos.
+Some basmati rice, dal, this jeera aloo, papads & kachumber is one of the best combos.

-This jeera aloo is also served in most Indian restaurants in an North Indian thali (meal).
+Jeera aloo is served in most Indian restaurants in an North Indian thali (meal).
 There are a few different ways it is made.
-Some people make it just by sauteing the aloo with jeera, green chilies & ginger.
+Some people make it just by sautéing the aloo with jeera, green chilies & ginger.

-But I make it with more spices & spice powders.
+But I make it with more whole and ground spices.
 So this recipe will give you a very aromatic, mildly spicy & delicious Jeera aloo that you can even enjoy with just some plain rice & yogurt.

 boiling potatoes in a pot to make jeera aloo